MicrorprocessorProjects/Car-Door-Alarm/README.md

 2. All car doors have been closed but the car is not yet locked.
 When looking at P2IN, the first 4 bits are set.
 Because all 4 car door buttons have been pressed.
 Now the car doors variable is set to the first 4 bits of P2IN so the Car_Doors variable (1ST 4) are set.
 First 4 bits of P1Out are 0 because the first 4 bits of the car doors are set and P1 outputs the inverse of the car doors.
 The car lock variable has not been toggled because the 5th bit of P2IN is 0.
 The 5th bit of P1OUT is set because it is the inverse of the car door variable

 Screenshot 3:

-3. Now all the doors are close d and the car is locked.
+3. Now all the doors are closed and the car is locked.
 So we can see when we look at P2IN all the bits are set, because all of the buttons have been pressed.
 So now Car_Doors now equal to the first 4 bits of P2IN.
 Car_Lock is toggled to 1 b/c the 5th bit of P2IN was set and is_pressed was equal to 0.
 Now, is_pressed is equal to one b/c after toggling Car_Lock is_pressed is set to 1 to ensure that Car_Lock did not toggle.
 So now the first 5 bits of P1OUT are 0 because the first 4 bits of P1OUT are set to the inverse of car doors, and the 5th bit of P1OUT is set equal to the inverse of Car_Lock.

 ###Discussion: